Framingham and Lowell Railroad

 The Framingham and Lowell Railroad was a railroad in Middlesex County, Massachusetts.
 It was incorporated in 1870 to provide a rail connection between the growing railroad hub of Framingham and the important mill city of Lowell, passing through the towns of Sudbury, Concord, Acton, Carlisle, Westford and Chelmsford.
 The 26.1 mile line opened on October 1, 1871.

 On April 1, 1872, the line was leased to the Boston, Clinton and Fitchburg Railroad for twenty years.
 On June 1, 1876, the Boston, Clinton and Fitchburg Railroad merged with the New Bedford Railroad, forming the Boston, Clinton, Fitchburg and New Bedford Railroad and subsequently extending the lease of the Framingham and Lowell Railroad to 998 years from October 1, 1879.
 On September 10, 1881, the Framingham and Lowell Railroad was deeded on execution sale to the Boston, Clinton, Fitchburg and New Bedford Railroad, and one month later, on October 5, 1881, it was renamed as the Lowell and Framingham Railroad Company.

 On February 27, 1886, the line was consolidated with the Old Colony Railroad, who had previously acquired the Boston, Clinton, Fitchburg and New Bedford Railroad in 1883.
+The Old Colony Railroad constructed a second track between Concord Junction and Acton Junction in 1891.

 In 1893, the Old Colony Railroad was leased to the New York, New Haven and Hartford Railroad.
 From 1871, passenger service regularly consisted of three round trips a day over the entire route, one morning, one midday and one evening.
 In 1917 the midday round trip was dropped for additional wartime freight needs; it was never restored.
 In 1932 service was cut in half, leaving a southbound trip and a northbound trip between Framingham and Lowell.
 All regular passenger service ended in 1933, although the New Haven Railroad ran northbound ski trains along it through the 1950s.

 By the 1960s, the New York, New Haven and Hartford Railroad, like many railroads, was struggling to stay solvent in the face of increased competition from alternate modes of transportation, and so in 1961 it petitioned to be included in the newly formed Penn Central Transportation Company.
 On December 31, 1968, all of its properties were purchased by Penn Central.
 Penn Central, however, soon went bankrupt, and on April 1, 1976, it was taken over by Conrail.
 However, ownership of the former Framingham and Lowell Railroad line was not passed to Conrail, save for a small portion from South Sudbury to Framingham Center, which was named the South Sudbury Industrial Track in 1982; ownership of the line from South Sudbury to Lowell passed to the Commonwealth of Massachusetts, who contracted with Conrail to provide service.
 During the 1980s the tracks stretching from South Sudbury to Concord Junction were abandoned, and service was contracted to the Bay Colony Railroad to supply the North Acton-based lumber yards from West Concord.